 It can be as simple as diffusing Lavender essential oil that has changed and brightened the attitudes of those afflicted.

-In several care facilities we have done consults with, not only the use of Lavender but also with Bergamot have done wonders.
+In several care facilities we have done consults with, not only the use of Lavender but also adding Bergamot have done wonders.
 The combination of these two oils can have dramatic effects.

-The persons inhaling the essential oils will be calm and less agitated.
-Using essential oils in massage oils or lotions will also help.
+The persons inhaling the essential oils may be calmer and less agitated.
+Using essential oils in massage oils or lotions may also help.
 The thoughtful and loving human touch in itself can also bring about results.
 Adding the oils to the massage will help it be more lasting.

 We have found that Alzheimer patients have a tough time falling asleep and staying asleep.
 Diffusing Lavender in the room or using a misting spray with Lavender on the bedding or pillows about 20 minutes before bedtime does wonders.

 Some essential oils we often suggest to start with are Lavender, Bergamot and Ylang-Ylang.

 If using Lavender alone for a week doesn’t seem to bring about any kind of noticeable change, try adding Bergamot essential oil to the blend.
 Then a week later, you may need to try adding Ylang-Ylang.

 Sometimes you need to try a combination of two or more of these along with one or two of the others listed below.
 Most often, you will see a calmer, more accepting change in the individual.
 See the list below for some more suggestions of essential oils that have been effective.

 It is not uncommon for a care facility to use essential oils on just one of their residents to shortly find out that the small amount of essential oils that permeate the air will surprisingly bring about wonderful results with more of the residents.
 Moreover, many times we have seen the staff and other personnel benefit too!